 where each typeRef is restricted to a bit-string type (fixed or variable), a fixed-width signed integer type, a boolean type, or a struct that itself contains other struct fields, nested arbitrarily, as long as all of the "leaf" types are bit<W>, int<W>, a serializable enum, or a bool.
 If a bool is used inside a P4 header, all implementations encode the bool as a one bit long field.
 This declaration introduces a new identifier in the current scope; the type can be referred to using this identifier.
 A header is similar to a struct in C, containing all the specified fields.
 However, in addition, a header also contains a hidden Boolean "validity" field.
 When the "validity" bit is true we say that the "header is valid".
-When a header is created its "validity" bit is automatically set to false.
-The "validity" bit can be manipulated by using the header methods isValid(), setValid(), and setInvalid(), as described in Section 8.15.
+When a local variable with a header type is declared, its "validity" bit is automatically set to false.
+The "validity" bit can be manipulated by using the header methods isValid(), setValid(), and setInvalid(), as described in Section 8.16.